Advocacy for evidence based policies

 Read the 2021 Balance report

-Health First - an evidence based alcohol strategy for the UK
+A Healthier Future – an evidence-based alcohol strategy for the UK

 Public Health England evidence review